cityofaustin/projects/_projects/Displacement-Mitigation-Action-Accelerator/about/workarounds.md

 ---
 title: 3.
-Possible Solutions Must To Consider...
+Possible Solutions Must Consider...
 position: 2
 ---

 For this event we need to take a look at the special conditions related to displacement that takes place in Austin.
-Any viable concept must **account for what we are not allowed to do, the velocity of our local displacement problem, speculative market forces, and the magnitude of the problem**.
+Any viable concept must **account for what we are not allowed to do, the velocity of local displacement, speculative market forces, and the magnitude of the problem**.

 ### Tools that are not available in Texas…
   * During 2018, more than 20% of renters in Austin were **spending more than half their income in rent**.